-Ofsted released news that their new inspection framework for training providers would be in effect from September 2019, but what does this new formula of intent, implementation and impact really mean?
+Ofsted released news that their new education inspection framework for training providers would be in effect from September 2019, but what does this new formula of intent, implementation and impact really mean?

 The good news is that the new standards, delivered differently to the old frameworks are the ideal delivery method for the new inspection framework.
 Targeted on what the providers promise to learners, what they’ll deliver and how they’ll deliver it slots nicely into the three I’s of Ofsted.